Military retirement (United States)

 Military retirement in the United States is a system of benefits designed to improve the quality and retention of personnel recruited to and retained within the United States military.
 These benefits are technically not a veterans pension, but a retainer payment, as retired service members are eligible to be reactivated.
 The United States has maintained a military retirement program in one form or another since the mid-1800s.
 The Blended Retirement System (BRS) is the current iteration of military retirement for the United States Armed Forces.
 The Blended Retirement System combines the defined-benefit retirement system known as "High-3" with an employer matching supplement.
-Service members on active duty prior to January 1, 2018 are eligible to continue service under the previous system or may elect to join the BRS.
+Service members with a DIEUS (Date of Initial Entry to Uniformed Services) prior to January 1, 2018 are eligible to continue service under the previous system or may elect to join the BRS.
 All new recruits to the United States military joining on or after January 1, 2018 will automatically be enrolled in the BRS.